inductiveautomation/ignition-sdk-examples/perspective-component/README.md

 ## Quick Tool Overview

 This project uses a number of build tools in order to complete the various parts of its assembly.
-Namely:
+It's importatnt to note that these tools are just some example options.
+You may use any tool you want (or no tool at all).
+These examples use:

 * [Gradle](https://gradle.org/) - the primary build tool.
 Most tasks executed in a typical workflow are gradle tasks.
 * [lerna.js](https://lernajs.io/) - is a javascript build-orchestration tool.
 It allows us to have independent 'modules' and 'packages' in the same git/hg repository without having to do a lot of complicated symlinking/publishing to pull in changes from one project to another.
+It's mostly useful from the commandline, outside of gradle.
 * [yarn](https://yarnpkg.com/) - is a javascript dependency (package) manager that provides a number of improvements over npm, though it shares much of the same commands and api.
 Much like Ivy or Maven, yarn is used to resolve and download dependencies hosted on remotely hosted repositories.
 Inductive Automation publishes our own dependencies through the same nexus repository system we use for other sdk artifacts.
 To correctly resolve the Inductive Automation node packages,